Montazeri-University-2024/session_6_calculator/readme.md

 A fun, interactive console-based game where the user tries to guess a randomly generated number within a specified range.
 The game limits players to 5 attempts, adding a challenging twist!

+## Steps:

+1- Create a git repository

+2- Add your empty project into git

+3- Create the app and push it

 ## Features

 - Randomly generated number within a set range (e.g., 1 to 100)